drakkan/sftpgo/README.md

 The HTTP request has a 15 seconds timeout.

+## S3 Compabible Object Storage backends

+Each user can be mapped with an S3-Compatible bucket, this way the mapped bucket is exposed over SFTP/SCP.
+SFTPGo uses multipart uploads and parallel downloads for storing and retrieving files from S3 and automatically try to create the mapped bucket if it does not exists.

+Some SFTP commands doesn't work over S3:

+- `symlink` and `chtimes` will fail
+- `chown`, `chmod` are silently ignored
+- upload resume is not supported
+- upload mode `atomic` is ignored since S3 uploads are already atomic

+Other notes:

+- `rename` is a two steps operation: server-side copy and then deletion.
+So it is not atomic as for local filesystem
+- We don't support renaming non empty directories since we should rename all the contents too and this could take long time: think about directories with thousands of files, for each file we should do an AWS API call.
+- For server side encryption you have to configure the mapped bucket to automatically encrypt objects.
+- A local home directory is still required to store temporary files.

 ## Portable mode

 SFTPGo allows to share a single directory on demand using the `portable` subcommand: